Blantas/obs-gtasa-volume-adjuster/README.md

 # Extra

 The script reads/writes game's memory.
-Use it only if you're sure
+Use it only if you know what you're doing.

 To-do:
 * Add option to mute obs source instead of the game